-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). $\boxtimes$ Yes $\square$ No
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer", "accelerated filer," "smaller reporting company," and emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\square$ Non-accelerated filer □ Emerging growth company □
+Large accelerated filer □

+Non-accelerated filer □

+Emerging growth company □

-Accelerated filer ⊠ Smaller reporting company □
+Accelerated filer ⊠

+Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12-b-2 of the Exchange Act).
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12-b-2 of the Exchange Act). $\Box$ Yes $\boxtimes$ No

-$\square$ Yes $\bowtie$ No

-The registrant has one class of common stock of which 106,700,836 shares were outstanding at May 10, 2022.
+The registrant has one class of common stock of which 107,241,388 shares were outstanding at August 4, 2022.